 The 'A share' scheme was incepted in August 2016 and would vest if the eligible employee is employed over the vesting period, which is 10 years.
 If unexercised the scheme would expire in August 2026.
-There were no amendments to the arrangements during the year.
+The A shares have been fully vested within the year.